-In this article, we will look at the main differences between the Wilson Pro Staff 90 and the Wilson Pro Staff RF97 Autograph.
+In this article, I will look at the main differences between Roger’s old Pro Staff 90 and his new RF97

-The most obvious difference between the Wilson Pro Staff 90 and the RF97 is their head sizes, which is one of the main reasons Federer made the switch as the bigger head size he has with his RF97 allows him to stay in points for longer as the bigger head size is much more forgiving than his old Pro Staff 90.
+The most obvious difference between the Pro Staff 90 (or “PS90”) and the Pro Staff RF97 (or “RF97”) is their head sizes, which is one of the main reasons Roger made the switch as the bigger head size he has with his new RF97 allows him to stay in points for longer as it is a lot more forgiving than his old PS90.

 Why did Roger Federer switch to the RF97?

-There was a number why Roger Federer switched to using the RF97 including:
+There were a number of different reasons why Roger Federer made the switch including:

-Once he made the switch to the RF97, Federer’s backhand was much less of a weakness as he was able to deal with high balls much more easily with the new racket.
-This was illustrated beautifully when he beat Rafael Nadal at the 2017 Australian Open.
+Once he made the switch to the RF97, Roger’s backhand was much less of a weakness as he was better able to deal with high balls hit to his backhand.

-3. It helped him get a little more easy power on his serves.
-Although Federer’s serve was always a strength throughout his career, the bigger head size and the thicker beam of the RF 97 has helped him get more power on his serves.
+Although Roger’s serve was always a strength throughout his career, the bigger head size and the thicker beam width of the RF97 helped him get more power on his serves.

-Roger Federer played with the Pro Staff 90 from 2003 until the end of the 2013 ATP Season.
+Roger played with the PS90 from 2003 until the end of the 2013 ATP Season.

-The Wilson Pro Staff 90 is no longer produced by Wilson but you can find PS90 rackets for sale on sites like eBay and Pro Stock Tennis.
+The PS90 is no longer produced by Wilson but you can find PS90 rackets for sale on sites like eBay.

 Which tennis racket is better for recreational players?